Aviation stories and tips to help you stay sharp.

 Later in the war, on July 26, 1944 twelve P-51 Mustangs were flying a long-range escort mission for Allied bombers over Austria.
 Shortly into the mission a formation of 64 Focke-Wulf 190 German fighters attacked the Allied bombers, as profiled in a documentary episode of The History Channel's Dogfights series.

 The P-51 Mustang was among the best and most well-known fighters used by the U.S. Army Air Forces during World War II.
 Photo credit: U.S. Air Force Museum.

 Responding quickly, 1st Lt.
 Art Fiedler engaged the formation's lead FW-190's to dissuade them from shooting at the bombers.
 As soon as Fielder managed to break up the enemy formation, an all-out furball ensued, with Mustangs and Focke-Wulfs engaging each other.

 As Fielder engaged one FW-190, their diving, twisting and turning drew the fight closer and closer to the ground, descending from 24,000 feet to barely 500 feet above the ground.

 In low-level dogfighting, the fighter pilot's attention is divided between the enemy fighter plane and the ground, where the slightest mistake can be fatal.

-Pilots who know how best to utilize their aircraft's performance down low are going to win the battle.
+Pilots who know how best to utilize their aircraft's performance down low will likely win the battle.

 Just as Fielder had the Focke-Wulf lined up and ready to shoot, he remembered advice he received from a World War I fighter pilot: every time you're getting ready to shoot at an enemy airplane, be sure you check your tail.